 - Have 1-2 staff members and/or volunteers available for packet pick up and registration.

 - Secure approximately 25–40 volunteers to help out on race day morning.

 - Have a staff member, board members, or volunteers who are willing and able to solicit sponsorships for the race — the number of sponsor dollars raised to help offset race expenses will have a direct impact on the amount of money the beneficiary realizes at the end of the race.

 - Promote the Seacoast Half Marathon (promotion may include social media, newsletters, email blasts, press releases, etc.)

 - Not have been a Seacoast Half Marathon beneficiary in any of the previous five years.

 The following organizations are generally NOT eligible for support:

 - Religious or faith-based organizations or programs.

 - Public or private schools.

-- Improving quality of life on the Seacoast.
+- Improving the quality of life on the Seacoast.